Vecchia Gaussian Processes: on probabilistic and statistical properties

-The above Norming condition, built upon the Layered condition, requires that the parent set of each $X_i$ (from a threshold $i_0$ onwards) is a norming set on a neighborhood of $X_i$.
+The above Norming condition, built upon the Layered condition, requires that the parent set of each $X_i$ (for $i\ge i_0$) is a norming set on a neighborhood of $X_i$.
 Moreover, it assumes the existence of a universal norming constant $c_N$ for these norming sets.

-Unlike Condition \ref{cond:layered} that can be satisfied for all $\X_n$ with a properly built DAG, the Norming condition, especially the requirement of a universal norming constant $c_N$, is not always straightforward.
-In the univariate case it does hold automatically, since any set consisting of $m$ distinct elements is a norming set for polynomial space of order $m-1$ as computed in equation \eqref{eq:c_N d=1}.
-However, it is more complicated in the multivariate case, where not every set of size $m={l+d \choose l}$ forms a norming set for $\mathscr{P}_l([0,1]^d)$, let alone with a universal norming constant.
-Nevertheless, even in the higher dimensional cases there exist specific sets, e.g. grid data or Fekete points \cite{bos2018fekete}, with universally bounded norming constants.
+Unlike Condition \ref{cond:layered}, which can be satisfied for any $\X_n$ with a properly constructed DAG, the Norming condition, especially the requirement of a universal norming constant $c_N$, is not always straightforward to verify.
+In the univariate case it holds automatically, since any set of $m$ distinct points is a norming set for the polynomial space of order $m-1$, as computed in equation \eqref{eq:c_N d=1}.
+However, the situation is more complicated in the multivariate case, where not every set of size $m={l+d \choose l}$ forms a norming set for $\mathscr{P}_l([0,1]^d)$, let alone with a universal norming constant.
+Nevertheless, even in the higher dimensional cases there exist specific sets, such as grid design or Fekete points \cite{bos2018fekete}, that do possess uniformly bounded norming constants.

-\subsection{Building Layered Norming DAGs}
+\subsection{Building layered norming DAGs}

-In this section we provide a constructive algorithm for finding DAG structures that satisfies Conditions \ref{cond:layered} and \ref{cond:norming}.
-As discussed in the previous subsection, the latter condition can be challenging in a high-dimensional space.
-For simplicity, we restrict our attention to the grid data, while deferring the discussion on general data set $\X_n$ to Section \ref{sec:non grid} and Section A.5 of the Supplementary Material.
+In this section, we provide a constructive algorithm for finding DAG structures that satisfies Conditions \ref{cond:layered} and \ref{cond:norming}.
+As discussed in the previous subsection, the latter condition can be challenging to meet in high-dimensional spaces.
+For simplicity, we restrict our attention to grid data, and defer the discussion of general data set $\X_n$ to Section \ref{sec:non grid} and Section \ref{sec:build dag general} of the Supplementary Material.